 We also take part in the Mangotsfield & Downend Olympiad during the summer as well as participate in the South Gloucestershire Sports Festival.
 Many of our children play within leagues for outside teams.
 Teachers offer after school clubs through their goodwill and we also have outside providers that supplement our provision at a cost to

 We have been part of the First Lego League for many years and build Lego robots to compete against other schools to complete as many tasks as possible set that year.
 Projects are also part of the league which are themed and judged by experts.
 We have reached the national finals twice within the last 4 years.
+This year we competed at the regionals and finished twelfth out of twenty.

 All teachers volunteer their services through their own goodwill to run an after school club each term.
 These clubs may be within sports or the arts.
 Computing and coding are also popular.
 We also have outside providers that supplement our provision at a cost to parents.